Lunch with LUMA: Edward Gorey: The Cautionary Tale and Unlikely Redemption

 Wednesday, 26 February 2014

 Lake Shore Campus, LUC

-By intivation only!
+By invitation only!
 Please contact CCIH (firstname.lastname@example.org) for more information.

-Edward Gorey is well known for his work as a teller of the cautionary tale, reminiscent of the emphasis on teaching life lessons in fairy tales, and in parables from the Bible.
+Edward Gorey is well-known for his work as a teller of the cautionary tale, reminiscent of the emphasis on teaching life lessons in fairy tales and parables from the Bible.
 Edward Gorey's work often focuses on the unfairness of life, the random accident, and the penalties we might suffer for daring.
 Using examples of his work, Ambrose builds a case for Edward Gorey to be interpreted in the spiritual context of both the Christian parable of the New Testament and Zen literary practices to further a Buddhist spiritual advancement.